 Professionally, Paul M.A.
 Baker, Ph.D., is the Senior Director of Research with the Center for Advanced Communications Policy (CACP), and and hold an research faculty appointment with the School of Public Policy, Georgia Institute of Technology.
 He is also an adjunct professor with the Centre for Disability Law & Policy at the National University of Ireland, Galway.
 His work focuses on institutional innovation in higher education, policy barriers to the adoption of wireless technologies by people with disabilities, teleworking and people with disabilities, online collaboration and virtual communities, collaborative policy networks and e‐accessibility, social media and policy development.
 He is also involved in international policy research, especially as it relates to issues of technological accessibility and information technologies.
 Baker holds a Ph.D. in public policy from George Mason University, a Masters of Theological Studies from Emory University and an M.P. in urban planning from the University of Virginia.
 He has served on the boards of several national associations and on the editorial boards of eleven journals.

-Jim Cavener is a third-generation Southern Californian who was first exposed to the Society of Friends over half-century ago.
-He’s been active in Meetings in Claremont, CA (Pacific YM), New Haven (NEYM), Aberdeen, Scotland (Britain YM), Geneve, Switzerland, Ames, IA (Iowa Conservative YM), Paris (French YM), Wilmington, OH (Wilmington, YM), Morningside MM (NYYM), Vienna (Austria), Friends Meeting of Washington (Baltimore YM) and for the past 33 years, Asheville, NC (SAYMA).
-He has worked for, or on boards or committees of AFSC (Eastern and Western Europe, North Africa, the Middle East), AFSC regional and program offices (Pasadena, New York City, Des Moines, Baltimore, Atlanta, Washington, DC), FCNL Program Committee, Friends World College, Friends Journal Board of Managers, Wilmington College, FGC (14 years on Long-Range Planning Committee, 6 years on Executive Committee), on planning committees for a dozen or more FGC Gatherings, including the two most recent at Blacksburg, VA.
-Archivist/Historian of Pacific YM, and recently on SAYMA committees.
-Co-clerked second FGC Gathering at Berea, KY.
+Jim Cavener is a third‐generation Southern Californian who was first exposed to the Society of Friends well over half‐century ago.
+He’s been active in Meetings in Claremont, CA (Pacific YM), New Haven (NEYM), Aberdeen, Scotland (Britain YM), Geneve, Switzerland, Ames, IA (Iowa Conservative YM), Paris (French YM), Wilmington, OH (Wilmington, YM), Morningside MM (NYYM), Vienna (Austria), Friends Meeting of Washington (Baltimore YM) and for the past 40‐some years, Asheville, NC (SAYMA).
+He has been staff for, or on boards or committees of, AFSC (Staff: Eastern and Western Europe, North Africa, the Middle East), and AFSC regional and program office committees (Pasadena, New York City, Des Moines, Baltimore, Atlanta, Washington, DC), FCNL Program Committee, Friends World College advisory board, Friends Journal Board of Managers (1970s, 1990s and now, as a Trustee, since 2011), Wilmington College staff, FGC (14 years on Long‐Range Planning Committee of Central Committee, 6 years on Executive Committee), on planning committees for a dozen or more FGC Gatherings, including the two most recent at Blacksburg, VA.
+He was Archivist/Historian of Pacific YM in the 1990a, and more recently on SAYMA nominating committee.
+He co‐clerked the second Friends General Conference Gathering at Berea, KY.

-Jim Cavener has been an adult delegate to a White House Conference on Youth, six years a Member of the U.S. National Commission for UNESCO (a Dept. of State Advisory Commission), been delegate to ACLU biennial in Seattle, UNESCO conferences in Ghana, San Francisco, Denmark, Switzerland, Bulgaria, Stockholm and Houston.
+Jim Cavener has been an adult delegate to a White House Conference on Youth, six years a Member of the U.S. National Commission for UNESCO (a Dept. of State Advisory Commission), been delegate to ACLU biennial in Seattle, and UNESCO conferences in Ghana, San Francisco, Denmark, Switzerland, Bulgaria, Stockholm and Houston.
 Was on the board of The National Center for Voluntary Action in DC.
-Currently on board of the Western North Carolina ACLU, and the longest-sitting member of the board of the North Carolina state ACLU.
-Has been on planning committee for 2007 and the current 2011 Mid-winter Gatherings of FLGBTQC, for February 18–21, near Greensboro, NC.
-As a third career, has been a daily print journalist for the past quarter-century, both at papers in Southern California and the Asheville Citizen-Times.
+He is currently on board of the Western North Carolina ACLU and is the longest‐sitting member of the board of the North Carolina state ACLU.
+He is an active committee member of Preservation Society of Asheville, and has been on the planning committees for the 2007 and 2011 Mid‐winter Gatherings of FLGBTQC.
+As a third career, Jim has been a daily print journalist for the past 33 years, both at regional newspapers in Southern California and the Asheville Citizen‐Times.

 Catherine Bly Cox